Amazon's Echo Link is its answer to high-end audio

 The Echo Link -- while not an amplifier -- is made to connect to an existing high-end stereo system via the amplifier or power speakers and deliver quality audio.
 It'll ship later this year for $199.

 What's interesting is that neither of these devices will have microphones.
 Instead, they'll be controlled by other Alexa components or the Alexa app.
-Amazon has clearly set its sights on the Sonos market and considering how they dominate the smart speaker market, these Links might start showing up next to vacuum-tube filled home theatres.
+Amazon has clearly set its sights on the Sonos market and considering how they dominate the smart speaker world, these Links might start showing up next to vacuum-tube filled home theatres.